YenHungLai/fyresite-test/README.md

 (Note, this endpoint does not allow for CORS, which is why we ask you save the response as sample data inside the application.)

-We planned to use the API but openweathermap.org recently revoked this route from their free package.
+We planned to use the API but openweathermap.org recently revoked the planned route from their free package.

 The temperature chart should be generated with this package https://www.npmjs.com/package/chart.js